dramamine/leftovers-again/FAQ.md

 You will probably lose.

 ### Choosing the Team
-The `getTeam` function should return a string that matches the Smogon format.
+The `team()` function should return a string that matches the Smogon format.
 So, if you build a team on [Pokemon Showdown](http://play.pokemonshowdown.com/) using the Teambuilder, or if you copy Pokemon data from [Smogon](http://www.smogon.com/), you can paste it in this function.

-The `getTeam` takes team data in other formats - see the [code documentation]() for more details
+The `team()` takes team data in other formats - see the [code documentation](https://doc.esdoc.org/github.com/dramamine/leftovers-again/class/src/lib/team.js~Team.html) for more details

-Note that if you're playing the `randombattle` format, you don't need to define `getTeam`.
+Note that if you're playing the `randombattle` format, you don't need to define `team()`.

 ### What's in a request?
 The heart of developing a bot lies in processing the `state` data from each turn / request, and choosing your moves & switches wisely.
 Check the [code documentation](https://doc.esdoc.org/github.com/dramamine/leftovers-again/class/src/ai.js~AI.html) for more details.